allmarkedup/slotify/README.md

 > [!NOTE]
 > _If you've ever used [ViewComponent](https://viewcomponent.org) then the above code should also feel quite familiar to you - it's pretty much the same syntax used to provide content to [component slots](https://viewcomponent.org/guide/slots.html)._

-The example above just scratches the surface of what Slotify slots can do.

-You can [jump to a more full-featured example here](#full-example) or read on to learn more...
+But this example just scratches the surface of what Slotify slots can do!
+Read on to learn more (or [jump to a more full-featured example here](#full-example)).

 ## Single vs multiple value slots

-> _Docs coming soon..._
+A slot can be either a 'single value' or a 'multiple value' slot.

 ## Slot arguments and options